 CommonSenseMedia.org researched 1000 participants between 13 to 17 years of age, 80% of those surveyed were actively using social media.
 Today, It is indeed essential for parents to understand the appropriate usage of networking sites and the potential risks kids might face.

 Have a look at the infographic by Soc Med Sean which shows the outcomes of the survey consisting of 1000 teens:

-It puts extra burden on the parents to be there for their teens and counsel them wherever need be.
-Along with that, parents can put healthy parental controls so the kids could learn and experience tech in a safe environment.
+It puts an extra burden on the parents to be there for their teens and counsel them wherever need be.
+Along with that, parents can set healthy parental controls so the kids could learn and experience tech in a safe environment.

 FamilyTime can be a respite for parents who want to ensure a safe and moderate tech experience for their teens.
-With its powerful parental controls, parents can easily master the art of safe digital parenting.
+With its robust parental controls, parents can quickly master the art of safe digital parenting.

 Here’s what parents can do:

 - Define screen time rules like homework time, dinner time and bedtime to lock phone during those hours.